qwefgh90/treex/docs/api/treex.manipulationnode.md

 ## ManipulationNode interface

 It's an interface to provide APIs which manipulate a node for developers.
-There are some event emitters. one of them emits events when detecting changes in child nodes It can be a contract for developers to build treex.
+There are some event emitters. one of them emits events when detecting changes in child nodes.
+It can be a contract for developers to build treex.

 <b>Signature:</b>